What to expect in the sprint to Election Day – and beyond | KRDO

 Analysis by Annette Choi and Zachary B. Wolf, CNN

-(CNN) — Far from the boring rematch that had many Americans tuning out politics, the 2024 presidential election has had wild twists and scary turns.
+Former President Donald Trump and Vice President Kamala Harris have picked their running mates and held nominating conventions to rally their parties.
+They have limited time to convince the few undecided voters and make sure everyone in key battleground states gets to the polls.

+There will be unexpected developments between now and Election Day on November 5.

-Nobody expected President Joe Biden’s campaign to implode in less than a month, from the shock of his performance at CNN’s debate in late June to his decision to step aside in the race in late July.
-Democrats went from literally freaking out about his candidacy to a new excitement about Vice President Kamala Harris as his replacement.
+Nobody expected President Joe Biden’s campaign to implode after the shock of his performance at CNN’s debate in late June.
+Democrats went from literally freaking out about his candidacy to a new excitement about Harris as his replacement.

-Nobody expected an assassination attempt against former President Donald Trump, an event that unified Republicans around him and has many in his party showing a sort of divine reverence for his near-death experience.
+Nobody expected an assassination attempt against Trump, an event that unified Republicans around him and has many in his party showing a sort of divine reverence for his near-death experience.

-So we don’t know specifically what will happen in the sprint to Election Day on November 5, or what could come after, when the country’s unique Electoral College process gets going.
+So we don’t know specifically what will happen between now and Election Day, or what could come after, when the country’s unique Electoral College process gets going.
 But we do have some idea of what to expect:

 September: Debates, anyone?
 A Trump sentencing?